 - Your current and previous year bank statements

 - Your current and previous year business and investment mortgage information, business and farm records, stock, bond, other investment records

 - Your alien registration card if not a US citizen

 You will also need to refer to specific codes for applications, including the federal school code 002883 for all students.
-The New York State TAP code for an undergraduate student is 1022; for graduate students the NYS TAP code is 5820.
+The New York State TAP code for an undergraduate student is 1022.
 While filling out all forms, remember to read the fine print!